RCS-Box API

 Opt-out / Opt-in

-When a user replies with one of the keywords below (case-insensitive, exact match after trimming whitespace)
+When a user replies with a message whose first word (case-insensitive, after trimming whitespace)

-RCS-Box automatically updates the per-agent blacklist and forwards the original payload to your
+matches one of the keywords below, RCS-Box automatically updates the per-agent blacklist and forwards

 webhook_url with an extra